TDD788/TWRP-Holi/README.md

 #
 # **Instructions**

-1. adb reboot fastboot
+1. adb reboot fastboot or bootloader

 2. fastboot flash boot ORFP_Recovery-ramdisk[Installer].img

 3. fastboot erase metadata

-4. fastboot reboot recovery
+4. fastboot reboot recovery or Use Keys From Bootloader Menu To Boot Into Recovery

-5. Install stock boot.img as boot in OFRP Recovery
+5. Install stock boot.img as Boot Partition in OFRP Recovery

 6. Install OrangeFox-Unofficial-holi.img as Recovery ramdisk.